Hybrid Inexact BCD for Coupled Structured Matrix Factorization in Hyperspectral Super-Resolution: Introduction

 where $\bF$ and $\bG$ are fat and tall, respectively (resp.).
 Here, the number of observations (or the sum of the numbers of elements of $\bYm$ and $\bYh$) is less than that of the unknowns (or the number of elements of $\bX$).
 If one seeks to find $\bX$ by writing \eqref{eq:Ym_Yh} as a linear system, and then solving it, the solution will be non-unique---and the true $\bX$ will not be distinguished.
 On the other hand, the problem allows us to assume that $\bX$ takes a low-rank structure $\bX = \bA \bS$ for some tall $\bA$ and fat $\bS$.
 Also, $\bA$ and $\bS$ exhibit certain structures, e.g., non-negativeness.
 It therefore makes sense to consider a coupled structured matrix factorization (CoSMF)

 for some structure-specifying set $\setA \times \setS$, to recover $\bX$.

 The above problem is a simplified description of a strongly motivated problem in hyperspectral imaging for remote sensing---namely, {\em hyperspectral super-resolution} (HSR) \cite{loncan2015hyperspectral,yokoya2017hyperspectral}.
 Hyperspectral (HS) images have rich spectral contents, and such property has been extensively utilized in a myriad of remote sensing applications.
-HSR seeks to enhance the spatial resolution of the HS image with the aid of another image, namely, a multispectral (MS) image, which has higher spatial resolution (resp., lower spectral resolution) than the HS.
+HSR seeks to enhance the spatial resolution of the HS image with the aid of another image, namely, a multispectral (MS) image, which has higher spatial resolution than the HS image, but has low spectral resolution.
 In HSR, $\bYm$ and $\bYh$ in \eqref{eq:Ym_Yh} represent an MS image and an HS image, resp., in a spectral-spatial matrix form.
 The problem is to construct a super-resolution (SR) image $\bX$---whose spectral and spatial resolutions are identical to those of the HS and MS images, resp.---from the MS-HS image pair.
 As illustrated in Fig.~\ref{fig:datamodel}, and as will be elucidated later, the MS and HS images can be modeled as spectral and spatial decimations of the SR images, resp.
 This gives rise to the model \eqref{eq:Ym_Yh}, and subsequently, the CoSMF formulation \eqref{eq:CoSMF_zero}.
-Since acquiring images of both high spectral and spatial resolutions is extremely difficult, if not impossible, from the optical sensing perspective, this MS-aided HSR solution is very intriguing.
-In remote sensing we have recently observed rapidly growing activities on HSR.
-While researchers also studied other HSR approaches, such as pan-sharpening \cite{loncan2015hyperspectral,yokoya2017hyperspectral} and deep learning \cite{palsson2017multispectral} (also \cite{lanaras2018super} for a closely related work), the CoSMF approach is by far the most popular.
+Since acquiring images of both high spectral and spatial resolutions is difficult, if not impossible, from the optical sensing perspective, this MS-aided HSR solution is very intriguing.
+In remote sensing we have recently observed rapidly growing activities on HSR, {particularly, those under the CoSMF paradigm.
+In this paper we will narrow down our scope to CoSMF, and before we do so we should note that HSR can also be tackled by image enhancement techniques such as pan-sharpening \cite{loncan2015hyperspectral,yokoya2017hyperspectral} and deep learning \cite{palsson2017multispectral} (also \cite{lanaras2018super} for a related work).}